commontoolsinc/RFC/rfc/sigil.md

 }
 ```

-Behavior of setting a property that is a link sigil itself depends on the `overwrite` setting:
+The behavior of setting a property that is a link sigil itself depends on the `overwrite` setting:

-- When `overwrite` is `"this"` (default): Property is replaced.
+- When `overwrite` is `"this"` (default): The property is replaced.
-- When `overwrite` is `"redirect"`: Property addressed by the link link is updated.
+- When `overwrite` is `"redirect"`: The property addressed by the link is updated.

 ##### Link Write Behavior Examples